NotsoanoNimus/OrchidOS_x86/docs/SHELL_MODE.md

 ### CONN [%1]
 Show an enumerated list of PCI devices.
 No support for PCIe (but those should be backwards-compatible).
-The arguments are an option that is pending implementation: to allow detailed information on a specific device number (device numbers are listed when calling CONN itself).
-More info will be provided upon implementation.
+The argument is an _optional argument_ to allow detailed information on a specific device number (device numbers are listed when calling CONN itself).

+**Information offered when calling CONN (no args)**
+- Device & Vendor IDs
+- Location on the PCI bus (Bus#, Slot#, & Function)
+- Description with revision

+**Extra information listed with specific device:**
+- All regular CONN info
+- Status & Command register states
+- BIST (Built-In Self Test) capability
+- Header, Latency, Cache-capable
+- Specific hardware codes (Class->Subclass->Programming Interface)

 ### DUMP
 Dump the states of all general-purpose registers, stack pointer, segments, and indices.